-&lt;sup>19 Direct employment is people who are directly employed in tourism and hospitality related jobs within the area.
+19 Direct employment is people who are directly employed in tourism and hospitality related jobs within the area.

-&lt;sup>20 Indirect employment is people who are employed as a result of the flow-on effects of employment in tourism and hospitality to other stimulating a number of new visitor experiences and products, including in retail and food and beverage.
+20 Indirect employment is people who are employed as a result of the flow-on effects of employment in tourism and hospitality to other related intermediate industries, as well as the increase in local consumption created by the wages and salaries of tourism and hospitality workers, which in turn creates additional employment.
+21 Value of Tourism and Hospitality, Economy ID (National Economics (NIEIR) - Modelled series)

+stimulating a number of new visitor experiences and products, including in retail and food and beverage.